 Thank you guys for all of your hard work!

-#3 Updated by Nyall Dawson over 3 years ago
+#3 Updated by Nyall Dawson almost 10 years ago

 There may be significant benefit to moving to our own custom colour picker.
 CMYK colour picking in particular has been requested in the past to aid in colour choice for printed maps*.